microsoft/azure-nodejs-logpoints-docs/docs/End-to-end-setup-and-configuration.md

 ![Picking a node process to attach](/docs/assets/vscode-lp-picking-process.PNG)

 ## Browsing your application source code
-* After process selection, VSCode will open a new debug session window where it would load application scripts in the lower left hand corner of VSCode.
+* After selecting the Node.js process to debug, VSCode will change to the Debug View with a new debug session connected to the selected Node.js process.
+On the lower left hand corner of VSCode a "LOADED SCRIPTS" widget will appear, which when expanded will show all the user scripts currently loaded on the Node.js application.
 * Depending on the number of scripts in your application, it can take some time.
 Please wait for the scripts to load.

 ![Scripts loaded after attaching to process](/docs/assets/vscode-lp-loaded-scripts.PNG)